Yuma Drinking Water Quality

 1.14 ppb

-Yuma lead levels are well within safe limits.
+Yuma lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.